 There have been farmers at Skageflå since the Middle Age, and it was one of the wealthiest farms in the Geirangerfjord area due to the lush pastures in the Skagadalen Valley.
 In the early years, the trail up to Skageflå went through a steep and difficult mountainside.
 Due to this, in year 1855, the council in Geiranger decided to give financial support to rectify the trail.

-Fjord Cruise and Hiking to Skageflå and Geiranger
+Fjord Cruise and Hiking to Skageflå and back to Geiranger

 The hike to Skageflå starts with fjord cruise from Geiranger to Skagehola, the shore below Skageflå where the trail starts.
 The most common thing to do is to join the fjord cruise, hike up to Skageflå and then return the same way down to the shore and take the fjord cruise back to Geiranger.
 The hike is steep, but the trail is secured by fences, and it takes around 45 minutes from the shoreline to the mountain farm.

 We recommend to book the Fjord Cruise Tickets online some days in advance to be sure the boat is not fully booked.
 There are several departures from Geiranger and from Skagehola every day during the summer season.
-The Fjord Cruise operates from end of April to October 31st.
+The Fjord Cruise operates from end of April to the end of October.
+See website for more information about the season.

 Skageflå Hike (opposite way) by Realcamplife.com